VHDPlus/vhdplus-website/docs/getstarted/getstarted_ghdl.md

 #### Code

 With the code you can emulate the inputs.
-Programming the .ghdp file is like with .vhdp, but with some changes.
+Programming the `.ghdp` file is like with `.vhdp`, but with some changes.
 For example:
 - `wait for ...;` adds a delay between the operations before and after
 - `wait;` stops process
 - `wait until ...;` waits until condition is true

 There are much more tools that you can use for the simulation, but the best way is to just search for "VHDL Simulation".
-The same operations for vhdl work with ghdp as well.
+The same operations for VHDL work with GHDP as well.

 ## Start the simulation